umairmustafa753/restaurant-managment-system/README.md

 ## If you want to run frontend app then follow these steps.

-1.Clone Web App using command git clone https://github.com/umairmustafa753/restaurant-managment-system.git \
+1.Clone App using command git clone https://github.com/umairmustafa753/restaurant-managment-system.git \
 2.Add .env file on app root folder \
 3.Run npm install on client folder \
 4.Run npm start on client folder \